Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 Mitigations:

-A DNS privacy service should not differ from the service offered on un-encrypted channels in terms of such options as filtering (or lack of), DNSSEC validation, etc.
+A DNS privacy service should deliver the same level of service offered on un-encrypted channels in terms of such options as filtering (or lack of), DNSSEC validation, etc.

 ### Limitations of using a pure TLS proxy